School Purchase Orders

 Psychology, 3, 36-44.

-Young et al. (2012) suggests that RPS could be present in 50% to 75% of the students in your support classrooms.
-The important revelation is that physical training will correct the rotational sensation problems and reduce or eliminate the associated learning difficulty.
-More importantly, it suggests that good physical training early on could prevent learning problems from developing.
+Young et al. (2012) suggests that RPS could be present in 50% to 75% of the students in our support classrooms.
+The most important revelation is that training is a correct physical approach to handwriting can correct the rotational sensation problems and reduce or eliminate the associated learning difficulty.
+More importantly, it suggests that good physical training for handwriting early on could prevent learning problems from developing.

 A History of Handwriting Instruction Since 1900